ZachMolzner/se_project_react/README.md

 🧥 WTWR – What To Wear Right Now

-A weather-based clothing recommendation app built with React + Vite.
+A responsive, weather-based clothing recommendation app built with React + Vite.

-WTWR shows the current weather for the user’s location and recommends clothing items based on temperature.
-Users can add their own clothing items, preview them in a modal, and browse items filtered by weather type (hot, warm, cold).
-The app dynamically updates between day/night themes, uses live weather API data, and is fully responsive across desktop, tablet, and mobile.
+WTWR displays the user’s local weather conditions and recommends appropriate clothing items based on temperature.
+Users can add their own items, preview them in a modal, and browse items filtered by weather type (“hot,” “warm,” or “cold”).
+The interface updates dynamically between day and night and adapts smoothly across desktop, tablet, and mobile layouts.

 ⭐ Features
-🌤 Real-time Weather Display
+🌤 Real-Time Weather Display

-Fetches real weather data from an API.
+Fetches live data from a weather API

-Detects temperature, weather condition, city, and day/night.
+Detects temperature, weather condition, city, and day/night cycle

-Parses weather into "hot", "warm", or "cold" categories.
+Parses raw weather into simplified categories: hot, warm, cold

-👕 Clothing Recommendations
+👕 Dynamic Clothing Recommendations

-Shows matching clothing items based on weather type.
+Displays user-added clothing that matches the weather

-Items can be previewed in a modal with a full-size image.
+Items open in a full-size modal preview

+Clothing grid is organized by type for easy browsing

 ➕ Add New Garments

-Users can add new clothing items via a form modal.

-New items appear instantly in the clothing grid.
+Modal form allows users to upload and name clothing items

+Items render instantly on the main grid

-🌓 Day/Night Themes
+🌓 Automatic Day/Night Theme

-UI updates based on sunrise/sunset times.
+UI theme adjusts based on sunrise and sunset

+Weather card, header, and background adapt to time of day

-📱 Fully Responsive
+📱 Fully Responsive UI

-Custom layouts for desktop, tablet, and mobile.
+Custom layouts for desktop, tablet, and mobile

-Hamburger menu + mobile header card for small screens.
+Includes hamburger menu + compact mobile header card

+Scales smoothly down to 375px mobile width

-🔒 Clean Architecture
+🔒 Clean, Scalable Architecture

-Component-based structure (Header, Main, Footer, Modals, Cards).
+Modular React components (Header, Main, Footer, Cards, Modals)

-Weather API helpers: getCurrentWeather, parseWeatherData, getWeatherCondition.
+Weather utility functions:

+getCurrentWeather

+parseWeatherData

+getWeatherCondition

+CSS organized using BEM methodology

-🚀 Live Demo (if deployed)
+🚀 Live Demo

-Replace this link with your GitHub Pages / Netlify deployment https://github.com/ZachMolzner/se_project_react.git
+(Replace this with your deployed link once ready)

+GitHub Repository:
+https://github.com/ZachMolzner/se_project_react.git

 🛠 Technologies Used